 Conclusion

 If you’ve gained weight during menopause, remember that you’re not alone.
-Many women find that the number on the scale creeps up as they go through this transitional time.
+Many women, myself included, find that the number on the scale creeps up as they go through this transitional time.

 Menopausal weight gain is common, but it doesn’t have to be inevitable or permanent.
 If you stick to a healthy and nutritious diet and keep your body moving, you can shave off the extra pounds and go through menopause as the happiest and healthiest version of yourself.